 The Cesar Manrique connection here is the swimming pool designed by the man himself.
 Inside, there’s a nice mix of antique and contemporary furniture and a wellness annexe with a jacuzzi and sauna.
 The cuisine is by Germán Blanco of La Tegala which we enjoyed earlier.

-I hope that we’ve inspired you to visit by showing you some true moments for atypical tourists in Lanzarote.
+We hope that we’ve inspired you to visit by showing you some true moments for atypical tourists in Lanzarote.
 See more of our adventures and behind the scenes filming here.

 Have you ever been to the Canary Islands?